CarsonMcDermott/CPSC222FinalProject/README.md

 Both Carson and I have bar and pie charts to visualize our top artists by number of streams and also by most popular genre, respectively.

-We are testing two hypotheses, the first using each of our own data, then the second being our data combined.
+For hypothesis tests, we started by looking at our individual data, then both of them combined.

-* The hypotheses are as the following:
+Our kNN classifier takes in the length of a song (in milliseconds) from our data and predict the artist it's mostlikely to belong to and also the genre that goes along with it.